harrisonturton/tinyproto/README.md

 # tinyproto

+**What is this?**

 `tinyproto` is a `.proto` file parser written in Rust.
 It can do two things:

 * Convert `.proto` files to a JSON tree
-* Pass this JSON tree into a handlebars template
+* Use `.proto` files as input to a handlebars template

-This makes it *very* easy to generate custom code from protobuf files!
-I use this to generate backend and frontend API stubs (to keep the types in sync), but this could also be used to generate HTML for documentation of your API.
+**Why is this helpful?**

+It makes it possible to build your own "code generator" by writing a handlebars template file.
+Before this, you'd need to write a plugin for `protoc` itself, which I found difficult and time-consuming.

 Note, this parser only parses a subset of the proto spec.
-You can find the [EBNF grammer for proto3 here.](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec#reserved) If you want to change this, contributions are welcome!
+You can find the [EBNF grammer for proto3 here.](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec#reserved) I find this subset to be sufficient.
+If you run into any big issues though, create an issue or feature request!
+Happy to address them.

-### Why does this exist?

-I find `protoc` pretty non-trivial to install, use and extend.
-Especially if you don't want to use the default generators, or if one doesn't exist for your language.
-Also, sometimes I want to use `.proto` files without the wire format.

-This allows me to generate some code in the ~10mins it takes to write a handlebars template file.
+Some ideas of how this might be used:

+* Define your API in proto and generate strongly-typed backend and frontend stubs
+* Generate HTML documentation of your API
+* Use proto as a strongly-typed schema for JSON objects, and generate methods for this

+### How is it implemented?

+The tool is written entirely in Rust.
+It features a zero-allocation recursive descent parser written with `nom`.

 ### Usage